 Ottoman army was decisively defeated in major battles except for the Battle of Gallipoli.
 The allies pushed hard to pass through the Dardanelles to seize the capital, Istanbul, but they failed.

-The Ottoman resistance was unexpectedly tough in Çanakkale (Dardanelles).
-The defence operations lead by a young General, Mustafa Kemal Ataturk, the founder of Turkish Republic.
+The Ottoman resistance was unexpectedly tough in Canakkale (aka Dardanelles).
+The defence operations were lead by a young General, Mustafa Kemal, the future founder of Turkish Republic.